whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/differential-gene-expression/examples/klim2019_tdp43kd/retention_summary/retained_package_overview.md

 This run should be treated as the primary retained downstream reference run for the first validated DGE layer of the Klim example.

-The run produced the expected core White Lab downstream outputs and established a real differential signal for the initial validation contrast.

-Later pathway extension runs may be retained separately if they add meaningful interpretive value.
+Later pathway extension runs may be retained separately if they add meaningful interpretive value, but they should be understood as extensions built on top of this validated baseline rather than replacements for it.

 The initial retained run does not yet include pathway enrichment outputs.